AtomicMaya/BikeGame/src/README.md

 -

 WASD or arrows - Move camera<br />
-CTRL when moving - acelerate the speed of the camera<br />
+CTRL when moving - accelerate the speed of the camera<br />
 M or Mouse button 2 - Open the menu to add actor to the game<br />